isomerpages/moe-bedoksouthsec/_about-us/Our History.md

 The school moved into its new campus on 27 December 2002 at 1, Jalan Langgar Bedok, Singapore 468585.
-The new campus was officially opened on 21 February 2004 by Mr Abdullah Tarmugi, Speaker of Parliament and Member of Parliament for East Coast GRC (Siglap).
+The new campus was officially opened on 21 February 2004 by Mr Abdullah Tarmugi, Speaker of Parliament and Member of Parliament for East Coast GRC (Siglap)...